goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.10.
 Limit incoming requests length using a reverse-proxy or middleware

-**TL;DR:** Here we will talk about the easiness of exhausting the system using large payloads
+**TL;DR:** Here we will talk about the easiness of exhausting the system using large request payloads

 **Otherwise:**